noa10/madkrapowapp/docs/tiktok-integration.md

 ### Common Issues

 1. **client_key error (error code 10003)**
-   - Ensure your client key matches exactly what's in the TikTok Developer Portal
+   - Ensure your client key in .env matches exactly what's in the TikTok Developer Portal
    - Check that the client_key parameter is included in the authorization URL
+   - Verify that services.php is properly configured to read TIKTOK_CLIENT_KEY

 2. **Redirect URI error**
-   - Verify that the redirect URI in your TikTok Developer Portal exactly matches your configured URI
+   - Verify that the redirect URI in your TikTok Developer Portal exactly matches your configured URI in .env
    - Note that TikTok doesn't allow localhost in production apps
+   - Make sure your TIKTOK_REDIRECT_URI in .env matches what's registered in the TikTok Developer Portal

 3. **User data retrieval issues**
    - Check that you're requesting valid fields in the user info request